Velocidex/velociraptor-docs/content/docs/deployment/cloud/_index.md

 ## Configure Velociraptor to use Let's Encrypt

 Let’s Encrypt allows Velociraptor to issue its own certificates.
 Selecting the Let's Encrypt option ensures:
-* The server will fetch certificates automatically from Let's Encrypt’s servers when first accessed by the browser.
+* The server will fetch certificates automatically from Let's Encrypt's servers when first accessed by the browser.
 * Both the Frontend and GUI will be served over the standard SSL port (443).
 * The GUI is externally available, but protected over SSL.
 * Clients will connect to the public DNS name over SSL.